This was a sweet and mature romance traveling on some dark rails. It’s very unexpected and surprising and not at all a typical yaoi plot.

-There were no blushing maidens and no one was coerced.
-(Not that I mind coercion, it was just a refreshing change to not have it there.)
+3. There were no blushing maidens and no one was coerced.
+(Not that I mind coercion, it was just a refreshing change to not

 STORY: This was ultimately what won me over in this manga.
 I didn’t read the summary first; I just dove in feet first, so it seemed rather typical initially but very quickly surprised me and showed me that it wasn’t at all.
 I thought I understood where this new plot was going and then it surprised me again.
 And I love that!
 It did eventually settle on a path and become somewhat predictable but that predictability didn’t keep the author from continuing to surprise me in small ways.

 CHARACTER: I really enjoyed watching these two.
 I do wish there had been some more background to establish depth but that may come as the author continues writing (it’s not finished).
 I loved that their motives were far from expected and even further from pure.
 They both are playing a mental poker game with one another and it’s exciting to watch.
 Makio uses some truly devious psychological mind-fuckery that was just incredible.
 It’s rare to see such complex mental processes in yaoi characters.

 ART: There was nothing outstanding about the art in this but it was lovely.
 I did have trouble distinguishing a few of the characters but was able to quickly identify them by name or role.
 The intimate scenes were well done; they were erotic without being crass.
 Their expressions were riveting.